SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/events.md

 ##### forbid mouse events on an element

 There is an option to forbid mouse events for an element.
-You just send `preventMouseEvent` to it
+You just send `preventMouseEvents` to it

 ```smalltalk
 container := BlElement new size: 500 asPoint; border: (BlBorder paint: Color red width: 2).